jarkmaen/jarkmaen/README.md

 ## About me

 * 🌍 I'm based in Finland
-* 🎓 I have an M.Sc. in Computer Science
+* 🎓 I have a M.Sc. in Computer Science
 * 💡 I'm interested in software development, algorithms and full stack web development
 * 🚀 I'm always trying to learn new technologies and improve my coding skills